HustlerKrishna1/Hustlerkrishna1/README.md

 • Machine Learning and Ai automation <br><br>

 💬 Ask me about<br>
-• Machine learning and Automating repetitive tasks.
+• Machine learning,Web 3.O and Automating repetitive tasks.

 ⚡Fact<br>
-• We all going to die so plan your time accordingly
+• If failure makes you stronger, you can never lose!!

 <br><br>